May 21, 2015 | John Paul Catanzaro

 Make sure to drink cold spring water throughout the day.
 Plenty of water is required to flush out the byproducts of protein metabolism.
 And keep in mind that each gram of carbohydrate that you consume carries about three grams of water with it so if you’re getting no carbs, then you’re getting no additional water.
 As far as hot drinks go, black coffee is fine, but green tea is better.

 Also, consider establishing a base tan.
 “Fake bake” if you must, just remember to build it up gradually over a few days.
 Get your hair cut midway through the week so that it grows in a bit and looks more natural come “show” time.
 Visit your dentist for that six-month cleaning.
 And take care of all that hygiene stuff like trimming your nails and maybe shaving or waxing that ape-like body of yours.

 Tip #3: Don’t tan too fast.
-Burning even slightly will cause edema (the swelling of tissue that promotes healing) and can leave you looking puffy.
+Burning even slightly will cause edema (the swelling of the tissue that promotes healing) and can leave you looking puffy.
 Build up that tan gradually to show off your muscularity.
 A good tan looks healthy; a bad one does not!

 The strategy above will shrink-wrap your body in two ways.
 First, by removing all that subcutaneous water beneath your skin during the week-long protein-only fast, and then by superhydrating your muscle cells when you go carb crazy the following week (I’ll explain in Part 2).
-The first week you’ll look like a smaller, leaner version of your self, while the second week your muscles will fill out and you’ll look like a pumped up, muscular God!
+The first week you’ll look like a smaller, leaner version of yourself, while the second week your muscles will fill out and you’ll look like a pumped-up, muscular God!